 What can you deduce about your subscriber’s psychographics from your data?

 Psychographics are traits like personality, values, opinions, attitudes, interests, and lifestyles.
-If you know what makes your subscribers “tick”, writing emails to them will be so much easier and more effective.
+If you know what makes your subscribers “tick”, targeting emails to them will be so much easier and more effective.

 You can collect your data from lead magnets downloaded to clicks and website activity to “profile” your subscribers by psychographics and send them targeted emails that focus on just what they need from you.